orbeon/orbeon-forms-doc/Form-Runner-~-Integration.md

 See [[URLs|Form Runner ~ Integration ~ URLs]] for more details.

-- Through URLs, you access Form Runner and Form Builder's pages
+- Through URLs, you access Form Runner and Form Builder's pages.
 - The URLs can be produced simply by using hyperlinks or redirects from other applications.

 ## Configurable persistence API